This section describes our version policy for Elastic Cloud, including:

 Cutting-edge releases do not remain available forever.
-Once the GA version of Elasticsearch is released, your cluster needs to be removed after a grace period.
+Once the GA version of Elasticsearch is released, your deployment needs to be removed after a grace period.
 We cannot guarantee that you will be able to upgrade to the GA version when it becomes available.

 We follow the Elastic official end-of-life (EOL) policy for the Elastic Stack.
 This means that we support each major release of our products for 18 months from the General Availability date, and we actively maintain the last minor release of the two most recent major branches of the Elastic Stack, in accordance with the Elastic Product End of Life Dates.

 We give you six months advance notice before a minor version nears its end-of-life, effectively providing you with six months time to upgrade to a newer version yourself.
 Advance notice is given by email to the primary contact registered in the Elastic Cloud Console.